tetherscript/ComfyParamVisualizer/README.md

 > Terminology alert: 'Scrubbing'.
 The grabbing of a slider and moving it back and forth to change the values quickly, originally referred to scrubbing back and forth in a video player.
 ![scrub1](https://github.com/user-attachments/assets/c6983cf5-a8a3-43d0-9ba6-d582f4547c79)

-To use it, you (super-high level overview)
+### High-level overview
 - In the ComfyUI editor, create and save your workflow.
 - Edit several .bat and param .txt files.
-- Run the .bat files and review your images using the generated .html in your browser.
+- Run the .bat files to generate the images and create .html viewers for your images.

-To use it, you (ok, this is simplified a bit less)
-- In the ComfyUI editor, set it to display node IDs, then edit, save and export-as-API your workflow.
-Take note of the node/parameter pairs you plan to sweep (ex. `KSampler:3:steps`, `KSampler:3:cfg`).
-- Edit the `0 - gen_images.bat` file to list the axes you want to probe (`--s`, `--t`, …). (`--s` and `--t` are required.)
-The script assumes the repository layout, defaults `--basepath` to the batch file’s folder, and automatically looks for parameter files in `params/`.
-- Fill the `\params\*.txt` files with the values to test.
-Each filename must match `<nodeId>-<input>.txt` so the generator can locate it.
-- Keep comfyui running.
-You can close the comfyui editor if you want, but it isn't necessary.
-Don't use the ComfyUI editor if you keep it open.
-- Run `0 - gen_images.bat`.
-It prints the plan and enqueues every missing permutation to the ComfyUI server.
-Finished PNGs land automatically under `params/images/<folder_token>` (no manual copying).
-- Run the '1 - gen_aligned_viewer.bat' and/or '2 - gen_axis_grid_viewer.bat' which creates image viewers as .html files in your images folder.
-- Open the .html file in your browser.
-You can change the theme (light/dark), lock a slider with the checkbox, and adjust the sliders to see the image that was generated that match the slider settings.
-Scrub the sliders back and forth - you'll see how the image changes.
-- The grid_viewer html allows you to scrub the sliders, and also specify a slider to be x and/or y axis to give an XY plot.
-You can scrub the other sliders and the plot will update.
-That's it!
-Have fun.

 > [!TIP]
-> You can use it on up to 6 dimensions (t,u,v,w,x,y) in any node, so that could be complex like: LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
+> You can use it on up to 7 dimensions (s,t,u,v,x,y,z) in any combination of node properties, so that could do something like : LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
 I often test it with 1500+ images, and have tried 4000 and it worked fine, but all the fans on my PC were on full blast by the end.
 This would be a perfect thing to throw at a runpod.ai 5090 instance - just let it go crazy for several hours, then download the resulting images and analyze them locally.

 # DETAILED INSTRUCTIONS